Melissa Birch / Presidensity Project

 Writer, vocalist, director and live artist, Melissa Birch creates interdisciplinary performance works that transpose social contexts into live installations.

-The Presidensity Project is a four-year performance residency in development.
+The Presidensity Project is a four-year performance residency.

 Melissa's physical theatre has been produced and reproduced throughout the Twin Cities, US, and abroad since her first live performance at the Walker Art Center in 1993.

 At 19, she trained in improvisational comedy and commedia dell'arte with Elaine and Dennis Kern at the Ark Theatre (Madison), who also produced her first written works in popular feminist revues.
 After two years in San Francisco, she returned to the midwest to join a burgeoning Minneapolis comedy and cabaret scene, with early performances at The Jungle, Southern and new venue Bryant-Lake Bowl.
 Her solo characters, singing style, and one-woman shows courted the mainstream while suspending conventional rules of spectatorship, working with jazz wunderkinds Drew Jansen, Eugene Huddleston and Dan Chouinard.

 In 1997, cabaret bookings brought her to New York's midtown clubs.
 Within a year Melissa was writing and performing in such downtown venues as Here, PS122, Cornelia Street Cafe, and Dixon Place.
 As a teaching artist in the NYC boroughs, she taught playwriting and theater skills to elementary and middle schoolers.
 In late 2001, Melissa returned to Minneapolis to produce the Tuesday night new performance revue Red Curtain Cabaret at Bryant-Lake Bowl.
 A few months later, she was joined onstage by pianist Stevie Pomije, with whom for over two years she would re-codify dozens of signature country, jazz and B-side innovations and the soft-rock success The Elton John Show.